The Shoalhaven Coast

 There are 3 outstanding restaurants here.
 My favourite is @Gwylo, an Asian fusion delight.
 It is better than Chin Chin in Sydney, more intimate, more interesting, fabulous people, and with direct access to fresh local produce, like line caught tuna.
 Better too than Longrain, for those that remember it.

 For a pure seafood extravaganza, @RickStein at Bannisters Head is a personal favourite.
-It brings together his explorations and experiences in seafood flavours from all around the world.
+The product - sourced from Ulladulla fishermen - is exquisitely fresh.
+It brings together seafood flavours from all around the world.

 Finally, if you like a country restaurant set in bocage, @CupittsEstate is, while modest, as good as anything you will find in any Australian winery for food and ambiance.